Hadokane/CI_PP2_HUG/README.md

     2. Can I enter a name in the `nameBox input` field and have it be displayed correctly throughout the project?

-    3. Does the maths answer box accept my answer and tell me if it's correct or incorrect?
+    3. Does the Maths answer box accept my answer and tell me if it's correct or incorrect?

     4. Do the options provided in the text-adventure section lead to logical areas?